fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 	//mi123645 @ 2009-2010
 	//HarryPotter @ 2020-2023
 	```
+	* v5.9 (2023-5-22)
+		* Support l4d2 all mutation mode, New player won't be swapped to survivor team if infected team is available in current mode.

 	* v5.8 (2023-5-6)
 		* Support Versus/Scavenge.
 Server will not always switch new player to survivor team.
 		* Add more cvars